mo-shahab/vershachi-unlearning/docs/Research.md

 - It only considers convex loss functions, which may not be applicable to more complex and non-convex models such as deep neural networks.
 - It assumes that the unlearning algorithm has access to some cheap-to-store data statistics, which may not be available or easy to compute in some scenarios.
 - It does not provide any empirical evaluation or comparison with existing unlearning algorithms on real-world datasets or applications..

+To put it in simple words this algorithm focuses on making the algorithm more efficient and fast by adding noise to the sensitive data rether than deleting it.
+Which is similar to forgetting it.
+And it uses some of the mathematical functions to make that happen.